 How do I best demonstrate that I comprehend the text?
+When and where do I best concentrate on reading? -In the morning

-- -I reread parts of the book.
+-I reread parts of the book. -Before going to sleep

-- -I make predictions.
+-I make predictions. -At my desk

-- -I ask questions.
+-I ask questions. -On my bed

-- -I make connections.
+-I make connections. -Lying on the floor

-- -I summarize parts of the book.
+-I summarize parts of the book.